-- Parents can sign non-prescription medication into the front office.
-No doctor's signature will be required, but the school must have a signed (parent) medication form on file.
+Parents can sign non-prescription medication into the front office.
+No doctor's signature will be required, but the school must have a medication form signed by the parent on file.
 Explicit instructions for administering must be given.
-The medication must remain in the original container. - Students are not allowed to have or carry any medicine with them while on school property.
-This refers to prescription and non-prescription medication such as Tylenol, aspirin, etc. - All medications must be picked up by a legal guardian by the last day of school Medications not picked up by this time will be discarded.
+The medication must remain in the original container.

+Students are not allowed to have or carry any medicine with them while on school property.
+This refers to prescription and non-prescription medication such as Tylenol, aspirin, etc.

+All medications must be picked up by a legal guardian by the last day of school Medications not picked up by this time will be discarded.